AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 ### Mapping considerations and example {#mapping-considerations-example}

-To correctly send your audience data from Adobe Experience Platform to the [!DNL Mailchimp Interest Categories] destination, you need to go through the field mapping step.
+To correctly send your audience data from Adobe Experience Platform to the [!DNL Mailchimp Interest Categories] destination, you must go through the field mapping step.
 Mapping consists of creating a link between your Experience Data Model (XDM) schema fields in your Platform account and their corresponding equivalents from the target destination.

 To correctly map your XDM fields to the [!DNL Mailchimp Interest Categories] destination fields, follow the steps below:

 1. In the **[!UICONTROL Mapping]** step, select **[!UICONTROL Add new mapping]**.
-You will see a new mapping row on the screen.
+You can now see a new mapping row on the screen.
 1. In the **[!UICONTROL Select source field]** window, choose the **[!UICONTROL Select attributes]** category and select the XDM attribute or choose the **[!UICONTROL Select identity namespace]** and select an identity.
-2. In the **[!UICONTROL Select target field]** window, choose the **[!UICONTROL Select identity namespace]** and select an identity or choose **[!UICONTROL Select attributes]** category and select from the list of attributes populated from the [!DNL Mailchimp] API. *Note that any custom attributes that you have added to the selected [!DNL Mailchimp] Audience will also be available for selection as target fields.*
+2. In the **[!UICONTROL Select target field]** window, choose the **[!UICONTROL Select identity namespace]** and select an identity or choose **[!UICONTROL Select attributes]** category and select from the list of attributes populated from the [!DNL Mailchimp] API. *Any custom attributes that you have added to the selected [!DNL Mailchimp] Audience will also be available for selection as target fields.*

     The mappings available between your XDM profile schema and [!DNL Mailchimp Interest Categories] are as below:
     | Source Field | Target Field | Notes |